movq/openbsd/regress/sys/btrfs/SEQUENTIAL_WRITES.md

 ## Bounded-range prototype

-The prototype reaches the requested 0.7x FFS2 throughput target, so performance work stopped after indexed references and direct ranges of at most 64 KiB.
-The final uninstrumented guest is GENERIC.MP#146, with the same eight vCPUs, 1 GiB RAM, buffer-cache setting, format and durable 2 GiB workload as below.
+The initial prototype reached the requested 0.7x FFS2 throughput target, so performance work paused after indexed references and direct ranges of at most 64 KiB.
+Its final uninstrumented guest was GENERIC.MP#146, with the same eight vCPUs, 1 GiB RAM, buffer-cache setting, format and durable 2 GiB workload as below.
 All passes used fresh filesystems; builds and other workloads did not overlap measurement.